-S. Douglas Bunch is a Partner at Cohen Milstein and a litigator in the firm’s Securities Litigation & Investor Protection Practice Group.
+S. Douglas Bunch is a Partner at Cohen Milstein and a member of the Securities Litigation & Investor Protection practice group.

 Mr. Bunch represents individual and institutional investors in securities and shareholder class actions.
 His work and path-breaking legal arguments in precedent-setting cases, such as In re Harman International Industries, Inc. Securities Litigation, have earned him numerous accolades, including being named one of Law360’s Rising Stars (2017), honoring lawyers under the age of 40 whose professional accomplishments transcend their age.